xob0t/google_photos_mobile_client/readme.md

   3. Try `Android App via Frida` interception method in HTTP Toolkit.

 - __403 Response Status__
-  - Make sure you're copying request body and not the response.
   - Try Google Photos ReVanced.
 Patch it yourself or use a patched apk [https://github.com/j-hc/revanced-magisk-module/releases](https://github.com/j-hc/revanced-magisk-module/releases)
     It uses an alternative to google services, and the format of the auth request is a bit different.